 \section{Introduction}

 The matrix of life, the universal solvent, a powerful corrosive, and the strangest fluid -- these are just some of the names for perhaps the most fascinating and important substance in nature: water.
 It is the many anomalies of water -- over 70 have been compiled \cite{LSBUwebsite} -- that facilitate its multitude of names and moreover shape the face of the Earth.
 Yet, despite intensive research efforts dating back to antiquity, a complete understanding of water remains a challenge.
-There are many physical states that water can exist in; for instance, 20 polymorphs of ice have now been created in the laboratory \cite{Millot2019, SalzIceXIX, Yamane2021, Gasser2021, Prakapenka2021, Salz2019advances}, with many more theoretically predicted ice polymorphs \cite{Engel2018}, and under nanoscale confinement water exhibits yet more structures and a different phase diagram \cite{Kapil2021mono}.
+There are many physical states that water can exist in; for instance, 20 polymorphs of ice have now been created in the laboratory \cite{Millot2019, SalzIceXIX, Yamane2021, Gasser2021, Prakapenka2021, Salz2019advances}.
 Of all water's forms, the most abundant in the Universe is found in the dense molecular clouds from which stars and planets are born, and as the bulk matter in comets: low-density amorphous ice (LDA) \cite{JenniskensBlake1994, Burke2010}.
-LDA is of great scientific interest, in part due to its involvement in many cosmological phenomena (for instance, it is key to promoting the formation of complex molecules in astrochemistry and thus potentially the origin of life \cite{Ehrenfreund2000}), but also due to its potential key role in explaining water's anomalies.
+LDA is of great scientific interest, in part due to its involvement in cosmological phenomena (including a possible role in the origin of life \cite{Ehrenfreund2000}), but also due to its potential key role in explaining water's anomalies.
 Specifically, whether LDA has a corresponding liquid state is a cornerstone of the heavily debated two-state liquid model, which could account for many of water's thermodynamic anomalies \cite{Poole1992Nature, mishima1998decompression, Tse1999, Schober2000, Debenedetti2003SupercooledReview, Geil2004rsc, Limmer2014Theory, Shephard2017derailed, Debenedetti2020Science, tulk2019absence, Kim2020Science}.